Create a knowledge base - Amazon Bedrock

 • For an MongoDB Atlas database, use the mongodbConfiguration object.

-After you create a knowledge base, create a data source from the S3 bucket containing the files for your knowledge base.
+After you create a knowledge base, create a data source containing the documents or content for your knowledge base.
 To create the data source send a CreateDataSource request.
+See Supported data sources to select your data source and follow the API connection configuration example.

-• Provide the information for the S3 bucket containing the data source files in the dataSourceConfiguration field.
+• Provide the connection information for the data source files in the dataSourceConfiguration field.

 Note